 Principals and staff of Mills + Schnoering Architects (M+Sa) developed a Master Plan for exterior and interior improvements in the early 1990s.
 Following its completion, new loading docks and a backstage addition that provided storage and upgrades to the dressing rooms were constructed, and the ticket office was completely renovated to provide better access and service to patrons.
-The historic house and front facade were fully restored to their original grandeur.
-M+Sa is currently working with the State on the development of a new Master Plan, exploring options for increasing patron comfort; improving barrier-free accessibility throughout; adding a new community room/performance space; expanding and enhancing backstage performer facilities; incorporating administrative offices within the footprint of the theatre; and improving technical capabilities.
+The historic house and front facade were fully restored to their original grandeur and new service and hospitality areas were designed.
+In 2015, M+Sa completed a new Master Plan for the State Theatre, addressing all areas of patron and performer access, comfort, and safety, as well as performance capabilities.

 In early 2019, M+Sa completed Design Development documents for a comprehensive, $26 million project.
 Building improvements will include significant upgrades to back-of-house spaces for performers and technical staff, stage, and stage house; additional accessible routes and seating in the auditorium; building-wide accessibility improvements; additional restroom facilities; renovated/expanded first and second floor lobbies; new flexible community room/ second-stage venue; and two additions flanking either side of the existing building.